sumedia-wordpress/urlify/readme.md

 - Define a constant in the wp-config.php
 - Hook into the url fetching methods to substitute the new urls

-So far in version 0.1.0 it seems to work properly.
+So far in version 0.2.0 it seems to work properly.

 ## Dependency

 This plugin depends on:

 wp-cli/wp-config-transformer

-# IMPORTANT
+sumedia-wordpress/base

+## Troubleshooting

 If something breaks, you have to revert the changes of this plugin as described in https://www.sumedia-howto.de/wordpress/wordpress-urls-rewrite-zum-schutz-sensibler-dateien-und-pfade/ (German)